fusepoolP3/p3-extractor-library/README.md

 over the Asynchronous REST Interface.

-Minimalsitic sample extractor are conatined in the package `eu.fusepool.extrqactor.sample`.
-The plackage alos conatins an executable main class.
+Minimalistic sample extractor are contained in the package `eu.fusepool.extractor.sample`.
+The package also contains an executable main class.

 Compile and run (the sample main class) with